 Lymphoma in Children and Adolescents

-Lymphoma is the third most common cancer in children.
-Each year about 1,500 children are diagnosed with this cancer.
-Half of these children have Hodgkin lymphoma (HL) and are often treated with simple combinations of chemotherapy and radiation.
-The other 50% have non-Hodgkin lymphoma (NHL), which usually requires more complicated regimens of chemotherapy.
+Lymphoma is a cancer that can affect children and adolescents.
+Some children who are diagnosed with lymphoma will have Hodgkin ymphoma (HL) and are often treated with combinations of chemotherapy and radiation.
+The others will have Non-Hodgkin lymphoma (NHL), which may require more complex treatment regimens.

 The Lymphoma Research Foundation understands how important it is to find as much support as possible when you or a young loved one is diagnosed with lymphoma.
 You can contact our Helpline to talk to a trained professional about questions you may have about any type of lymphoma, treatments, clinical trials, coping, and more.
 We can also connect you to others who may be in a similar situation to yours through the Lymphoma Support Network.

 Links from the National Cancer Institute: